DeepSeek Releases Open-Source Coder V2 Model

 The News

-DeepSeek has released DeepSeek-Coder-V2, a powerful open-source code language model.
-It is a Mixture-of-Experts (MoE) model, pre-trained on an additional six trillion tokens with a heavy emphasis on code and mathematics.
-The model comes in two sizes, 16B and 236B parameters, and supports 338 programming languages with a 128K token context length.
-Benchmark results provided by DeepSeek show the model outperforming proprietary counterparts like GPT-4 Turbo and Claude 3 Opus in specific coding and math tasks.
+AI research firm DeepSeek has released DeepSeek-Coder-V2, a powerful open-source code generation model.
+The model is built on a Mixture-of-Experts (MoE) architecture and was pre-trained on an additional six trillion tokens heavily focused on code and mathematics.
+It is available in 16B and 236B parameter sizes, supports 338 programming languages, and features a 128K token context window.
+Benchmark data released by DeepSeek shows its performance is competitive with, and in some cases superior to, leading closed-source models like GPT-4 Turbo and Claude 3 Opus.

 The OPTYX Analysis